IN THE SPOTLIGHT: Urbanist & rebuilder of the Nation’s Capital

 The bottom line was: Great schools, great communities, great interaction with people.
 It was “familial,” he said.
 “The whole thing felt like a big family in your neighborhood.”
 That is what he plans to bring back.

 In case anyone doubts Ollie can accomplish what he sets out to do, regardless of his age, they should think again.
 He is a force to be reckoned with when it comes to building, planning and making a vision come to fruition.
-A glance at the Car Companies webpage shows the magnificent buildings he has built and managed.
+A glance at the Carr Companies webpage shows the magnificent buildings he has built and managed.
 He has taught urban planning to scores of young planners at Harvard and other prestigious schools.
 He has advised presidents and housing authority chiefs about better ways to solve urban housing issues.
-He is known as the “undisputed leader in Washington’s booming downtown development market,” according to an article in the Washington Post from some years ago.
+He is known as the “undisputed leader in Washington’s booming downtown development market,” according to an article in The Washington Post from some years ago.

 People who know him, know he is a practical visionary.
 He knows how to make buildings work for people.
 And he knows how to put the pieces together to make communities work for them, as well.